Skip to content

 Eligibility

-All currently untenured full-time, tenure-track faculty members below the rank of Associate Professor with two or more consecutive years of full-time teaching service as of June 1, 2022, at Baruch are eligible for a Lang Fellowship.
+All currently untenured full-time, tenure-track Assistant and Associate Professors with two or more consecutive years of full-time teaching service as of June 1, 2026, at Baruch are eligible for a Lang Fellowship.
 Eligible Baruch faculty members may submit one project for consideration for a Lang Fellowship per year.
 Previous recipients of Lang Fellowships are eligible for another fellowship if at least one academic year has passed since the receipt of the previous fellowship and the work on the previous fellowship project has been published or formally accepted for publication, or its equivalent as described below.

 Description of Awards

-Lang Fellowships award amounts will be between $3,500 and $8,000.
-It is anticipated that between five to seven Lang Fellowships will be awarded.
-The award period will be from June 1, 2022 to May 31, 2023.
+The Lang Fellowships awards will range from $3,500 to $8,000.
+It is anticipated that between six and eight Lang Fellowships will be awarded.
+The award period will be from June 1, 2026, to June 30, 2027.

 How to Apply